 The Admiral Brown Centre Foxford is a quirky little museum commemorating Admiral William Brown (Guillermo Brown) (1777-1857).
 He is commonly referred to as the “Father of the Argentine Navy.”
 People aiming to go the Admiral William Brown Museum can be assured that their needs will be met here.

 Brown is regarded as one of the big heroes of Argentine history, to such an extent that he has named after him several ships of the Argentine Navy, an Argentine naval base, three towns, 320 schools, six football clubs and about 1100 streets.

-For many years, the story of Admiral Brown was not very well-known in his native country, until Foxford native JJ O’Hara set out to rectify this, in an campaign lasting over a decade which resulted in a strong link being developed between Foxford and Argentina.
-Now, Brown is synonymous with Foxford, and has been commemorated on postage stamps issued both by Argentina and by the Irish Republic.
+For many years, the story of Admiral Brown was not very well-known in his native country.
+Foxford native JJ O’Hara set out to rectify this, in a campaign lasting over a decade.
+This resulted in a strong link being developed between Foxford and Argentina.
+Brown is synonymous with Foxford, and has been commemorated on postage stamps issued both by Argentina and by the Irish Republic.
 Argentinian visitors frequently make a point of visiting Foxford, and more specifically the Admiral William Brown Museum to commemorate the man and learn about his early life.

-For more information on this interesting character intertwined in the fabric of Foxford, contact the Admiral Brown society in Foxford by emailing firstname.lastname@example.org, phoning 094-9256756, or by accessing the website admiralbrown.com.
+For more information on this interesting character intertwined in the fabric of Foxford, contact the Admiral Brown society in Foxford.
+This can be done through emailing firstname.lastname@example.org, phoning 094-9256756, or by accessing the website admiralbrown.com.
 The Admiral Brown Centre Foxford, which is located right next door to the famous Foxford Woollen Mills, as well as the adjacent Promenade, also has further information about this amazing son of County Mayo and the hero of Argentina.
 Admission for the museum is free with a guided tour as well as an audio visual story.
 It is open from 10am-5pm on Tuesday to Saturday.